HariharanGopinath/data-augmentation-using-generative-adversarial-networks/README.md

 This repository is for the project "Data Augmentation Using Generative Adversarial Networks" from the course Deep Machine Learning (SSY340) at the Chalmers University of Technology.

-This repository is for the course "Modelling and Simulation (ESS101)" at the Chalmers University of Technology.

 ## Dependecies
 To install all the dependencies, please run the following command below: